 About the gallery

 Don Cordery studied at Winchester School of Art and The Royal Academy Schools in London, winning prizes in the Young Contemporaries and John Moores Painting Prize competitions.
-During his time at the Academy he met the eminent war artist, Edward Bawden, who was then working on designs for the mural subsequently installed at the BP-Shell headquarters at Britannic House, London.
+During his time at the Academy he met the eminent designer, printmaker and painter, Edward Bawden, who was then working on designs for the mural subsequently installed at the BP-Shell headquarters at Britannic House, London (left).
 Bawden invited Don and two fellow students to work as assistants in painting the mural at his home in Great Bardfield, Essex.

 In 1967 Don was appointed visiting lecturer at Manchester College of Art under Norman Adams RA, and from 1971 taught on the Foundation course at Berkshire College of Art.
 In 1979 he left teaching to become a freelance painter.

 Represented, from the early 1980s, by the illustrators' agency, Folio, he was commissioned by The Royal Mail to design the postage stamps commemorating the Centenary of the Royal Society for the Protection of Birds (RSPB) in 1989 (1st Class stamp, 'Puffin', near left).

 A complete break from illustration and commercial work led to a wide-ranging period of experimentation.
-The work of the early 19th century watercolourists, particularly John Sell Cotman and Thomas Girtin, both artists who went beyond the topographical traditions of the time to embrace a poetic vision transcending mere appearance, led Cordery to a wider use of watercolour.
-'Winter Stream', soon to be shown in the 'Paintings' section of Portfolios above, particularly expressed this deeper journey into subject and technique.
+The work of the early 19th century watercolourists, particularly John Sell Cotman and Thomas Girtin, both artists who went beyond the topographical traditions of the time to embrace a poetic vision transcending mere appearance, led Don to a wider use of watercolour.
+'Winter Stream' (left) particularly expressed this deeper journey into subject and technique.

 As a printmaker, Don Cordery uses a traditional French etching press.
-Traditional printmaking attracts considerable interest and Don is considering offering regular weekend teaching workshops for individuals or small numbers wishing the learn the craft.
+Printmaking, including monotype, attracts considerable interest and Don is considering offering regular weekend teaching workshops for individuals or small numbers wishing the learn the craft.

 Alongside paintings and prints produced in the studio at the rear of the shop, a selection of giclee prints of Don's work will soon be available for sale.

 Images produced by Don's wife, Cheryl, a self-taught photographer, are available in the form of prints, framed and unframed.